spongessuck/gm.affixHeader/README.md

 The directive creates a clone of the `table` element to which it's applied.
 It then removes everything but the `thead`, sizes the columns based on the source table, adds a `gm-affixed-table` class, and adds the directive specified in the attribute to the `table`.

+Include the module in your app to expose the `gmAffixHeader` directive:

+	angular.module('app', ['gm.affixHeader', 'ui.scrollpoint']);

 The following markup creates an affixed table that will use the AngularUI 'ui-scrollpoint' directive:

 	<table gm-affix-header='ui-scrollpoint'>